“Telco Partnerships Are Becoming More and More Important”

 - New market entrants: Partially due to regulation, new 5G market entrants are coming up, e.g. Softbank (Japan), 1&1 (Germany) but also Campus Networks.
-In Germany for example, parts of the 5G spectrum is reserved for those Campus Networks which would typically be owned by large enterprises.
-Both scenarios open up many options for wholesale partnerships: Either via some form of network sharing or by a Campus Network where e.g. planning, building and running it could be outsourced to an MNO.
+In Germany for example, parts of the 5G spectrum are reserved for those Campus Networks which would typically be owned by large enterprises.
+Both scenarios open up many options for wholesale partnerships: Either via some form of network sharing or by a Campus Network where, for example, planning, building and running it could be outsourced to an MNO.

 What do you think is the playing field for the telcos related to OTT partnerships in this 5G era?

 A lot of what makes 5G (NSA) happens under the hood, without customers knowing.
-What customers will be able to experience are e.g. higher down- and upload speeds, or better quality (e.g. HD voice) which can be tailored to the needs of specific use cases by using respective network slices.
+What customers will be able to experience are, for example, higher down and upload speeds, or better quality (e.g. HD voice), which can be tailored to the needs of specific use cases by using respective network slices.

-For consumers, applications or use cases (and the respective OTTs) will be in the focus that make use of these additional features such as high-resolution video for watching movies (streaming partnerships), doing video conferences, virtual reality applications, high-resolution online games etc. I also assume however that the willingness to pay on the consumer side will be limited.
-The attractiveness of these features to OTTs will however depend on the ability to monetize the superior transport networks.
+For consumers, applications or use cases (and the respective OTTs) will be in the focus that makes use of these additional features such as high-resolution video for watching movies (streaming partnerships), doing video conferences, virtual reality applications, high-resolution online games etc. I also assume, however, that the willingness to pay on the consumer side will be limited.
+The attractiveness of these features to OTTs will, however, depend on the ability to monetize the superior transport networks.
 And MNOs will want to have a share of that!
-OTTs with respective content will want to make sure that their content reaches customers in the best quality –they might even willing to pay for that which could be an alternative form of OTT partnership.
+OTTs with respective content will want to make sure that their content reaches customers in the best quality –they might even be willing to pay for it, which could be an alternative form of OTT partnership.

 On the B2B side, things look differently.
-There, 5G will be an enabler of completely new business segments around virtual/augmented reality, remote surgery, video surveillance and other IOT applications that are right now not viable due to the sheer amount of data.
-I also expect to see partnerships in the IoT area, where the use cases are so broad that they can not be fully covered by MNOs themselves.
-OTTs with respective products / services / uses cases around ultra reliability, enhances mobile broadband etc. will be in the center of OTT partnerships.
+There, 5G will be an enabler of completely new business segments around virtual/augmented reality, remote surgery, video surveillance and other IoT applications that are not viable right now due to the sheer amount of data.
+I also expect to see partnerships in the IoT area, where the use cases are so broad that they cannot be fully covered by MNOs themselves.
+OTTs with respective products / services / use cases around ultra reliability, enhanced mobile broadband etc. will be in the center of OTT partnerships.

-OTT partnerships related to AI, big data etc.e.g. for network configuration & optimization, monetizing data etc.
+OTT partnerships related to AI, big data etc., for instance, for network configuration & optimization, monetizing data etc.